 | What

-You will purchase a birth supply kit before your
+Most homebirth clients will purchase a birth supply kit before their

 due date.
 It will include sterile, disposable supplies.